 You can feel confident serving this rustic meal for a casual fall or winter dinner party.

-- It’s a no-fuss recipe so busy hosts can make it.
+- It’s a no-fuss recipe so busy hosts can make it for overnight guests.

 - Quick and easy preparation makes it great for week nights or busy weekends.

-- Simple ingredients are use here, starting with jarred sauce so you don’t have to spend hours in the kitchen.
+- Use simple ingredients, starting with jarred sauce so you don’t have to spend hours in the kitchen.

 - Easy meal for dinner party menus for an Italian night or cozy movie night.

-- This makes a great make-and-take meal for new moms or potluck parties.
+- This is a great make-and-take meal for new moms, a sick friend, or potluck parties.

 - It’s freezer friendly so you can make it now before the holiday rush.